Keep It Blue - What Can I do?

 - Check for and fix oil leaks in mechanical equipment (ex. automobiles and lawn equipment).

 - Take all unwanted chemicals, paint, oil, etc, to designated collection sites.
-Hazardous waste disposal information for Berrien County & Hazardous waste disposal information for Cass and Van Buren County, and household chemical waste disposal information for Cass County
+Hazardous waste disposal information for Berrien County, household chemical waste disposal and recycling information for Van Buren County, and household chemical waste disposal information for Cass County

 - Use fertilizers sparingly and sweep up driveways, sidewalks, and roads.
 Lawn Care Practices

 - Compost your yard waste and food waste into good gardening soil.

-- Use environmentally friendly and biodegradable household cleaners, instead of chemically based cleaners.
+- Use environmentally friendly, biodegradable, septic safe household cleaners and soaps, instead of toxic chemically based ones.

 Close any abandoned wells on your property.
 They can act as conduits for contamination of groundwater.